Alex Nimo

-Alexander "Alex" Frank Nimo (born March 21, 1990) is a Liberian-born American soccer player.
+Alexander Frank Nimo (born March 21, 1990) is a former soccer player.
+Born in Liberia, he represented the United States at youth level.

 Early life

 Alex moved with his parents, Tommy and Maima Nimo, to a refugee camp in Ghana as an infant.
 There he spent most of the first nine years of his life as the family escaped from the First Liberian Civil War.
 Nimo and his family were granted asylum as political refugees and moved to Oregon with the assistance of Catholic Ministries.
 In Oregon, he was discovered by the late University of Portland soccer coach Clive Charles and placed in F.C.
 Portland.